tariq-swe/deadlock-rpc/README.md

 ## How It Works

-Deadlock can write its internal console output to a log file when launched with the `-condebug` flag.
-Deadlock RPC monitors this file in real time, parsing log lines with regex patterns to detect:
+Deadlock RPC launches the game with the `-condebug` flag, which causes Deadlock to write its internal console output to a log file.
+The app monitors this file in real time, parsing log lines to detect hero selection, map loads, phase transitions, and match mode.
+State changes are pushed to Discord via its IPC protocol.

-- Hero selection and changes
-- Map loads and game phase transitions
-- Match mode (player count, bot presence, map name)
-- Game shutdown and session end

-When state changes are detected, the Discord presence is updated via Discord's IPC protocol.
 No game memory is read, no files are modified, and no network traffic is intercepted — the app is entirely read-only with respect to the game.

 ---

-## Efficiency & FPS Impact

-Deadlock RPC is built in **Rust**, chosen specifically for its minimal runtime overhead and zero garbage collection pauses.
-The application:

-- Reads only the **tail of the log file** — it does not load the entire file into memory
-- Polls for changes every **500ms** by default (configurable) using standard file I/O, not filesystem watchers
-- Updates Discord presence only when **state actually changes** — no redundant IPC calls
-- Runs entirely in the **background** with negligible CPU and memory usage
-- Has **no impact on game performance or FPS** — it operates independently of the game process

----

 ## Installation

-### Requirements

-- **Discord** must be running
+**Requirements:** Discord must be running.

-### Steps

 1. Go to the [Releases](../../releases) page
 2. Download and extract the zip for your platform:
    - **Windows:** `deadlock-rpc-setup-windows-x86_64.zip`
    - **Linux:** `deadlock-rpc-setup-linux-x86_64.zip`
-3. Run the binary inside the extracted folder once:
+3. Run the binary inside the extracted folder:
    - **Windows:** double-click `deadlock-rpc.exe`
    - **Linux:** `chmod +x deadlock-rpc && ./deadlock-rpc`
 4. A desktop shortcut named **Deadlock RPC** is created automatically
-5. Deadlock launches immediately with Rich Presence active
+5. Deadlock launches with Rich Presence active

 From this point forward, use the **Deadlock RPC** shortcut instead of launching Deadlock directly.